-France has announced it will ask the International Criminal Court (ICC) to investigate possible war crimes committed in Syrian city of Aleppo.
+France has announced it will ask the international criminal court to investigate possible war crimes committed in Syria's Aleppo.

 "We do not agree with what Russia is doing, bombarding Aleppo.
 France is committed as never before to saving the population of Aleppo," Jean-Marc Ayrault, the French foreign minister, told France's Inter radio on Monday.

 He saId President Francois Hollande will take into account the situation in Aleppo when deciding whether to see his Russian counterpart Vladimir Putin when the latter visits Paris on October 19.